 How does Mayfest benefit trail users?

-The mission of Mayfest is to raise funds and contribute funds for the Trinity River, surrounding parks and community programs.
+Trinity Collaborative and Mayfest exist to connect people for a better river, better parks and a better community.
 Over its 47-year history, Mayfest has given over $7.5 million back to the community.
 Examples of improvements Mayfest has funded include LED lighting structures and metal shade pavilions throughout Trinity Park, Phyllis J. Tilley Memorial Pedestrian Bridge signage and landscaping, as well as five trail connections along the Trinity Trails.

-Please direct all questions and concerns to Mayfest@Mayfest.org.
+Please direct all questions and concerns to Hello@TrinityCollab.